kaniblu/pytorch-skipthoughts/README.md

     - `dropout-prob`
     - `conditional-decoding`: whether to feed last encoder state to every time step of decoder(s)

-YAML and JSON are all supported.
+    Both YAML and JSON are all supported.

 4. After carefully designing an experimental setup, start training by specifying the configuration file to `train.py`.
     You must have the library installed for module-wise use.

     `python -m torchst.train --config $CONFIG_PATH`

 5. Get live results from the visualization server.
 Models are saved to `save-dir` and can be used for converting sentences to vectors.

 ## Inference ##